 - Workplace Climate Committee: This committee meets regularly to provide leadership on the development and implementation of efforts to continuously improve workplace climate at the Institution.

-- WHOI Diversity Committee: Members from various departments, disciplines, levels, ethnicities and gender around the institution come together to share their unique backgrounds, experiences, and ideas to discuss and bring to life the meaning, effects and benefits of diversity and inclusion at WHOI.
+- Committee for Diversity, Equity, and Inclusion: Members from various departments, disciplines, levels, ethnicities and gender around the institution come together to share their unique backgrounds, experiences, and ideas to discuss and bring to life the meaning, effects and benefits of diversity and inclusion at WHOI.

 - The Woods Hole Diversity Initiative and Woods Hole Diversity Advisory Committee is a consortium of science and research institutions in Woods Hole, MA.
 WHOI is proud to be an active member.
 Other participating institutions include the Marine Biology Laboratory, Sea Education Association, U.S. Geological Survey, Woods Hole Research Center, and NOAA’s National Marine Fisheries Services.